dmbarbour/Sirea/README.md

 Signals in Space and Time
 -------------------------

-Simple signals are effective in-the-small, but they don't scale well.
+Simple signals are effective in-the-small, for tightly coupled data that changes all at once.
+But they don't scale well.
 More structure is needed for efficiency, flexibility, and scalability.
 Sirea uses three structural notations for signals.

-1. `(S p x)` - this is the same as `Sig x` but it has a spatial annotation `p` to identify a _partition_.
-The primary purpose of this annotation is to prevent accidental or illegal communication of signals between partitions.
-In Sirea, different partitions generally correspond to different threads.
+1. `(S p x)` - represents a concrete signal (`Sig a`) located spatially at partition `p`.
+The purpose of this annotation is to prevent accidental (or illegal) communication of signals between partitions.
+In general, one could also restrict what functions are available in different partitions, but Sirea assumes that all partitions are Haskell partitions.

 2. `(x :&: y)` - describes an asynchronous product of signals.
 The `x` and `y` signals must have equal duration.
 When synchronized, `(S p a :&: S p b)` is similar to `(S p (a,b))`, but the former is often more efficient and flexible because the two values can update and be processed independently.
 OTOH, if you need to map a function that takes both `a` and `b`, you'll need the zipped version.

 3. `(x :|: y)` - describes an asynchronous sum of signals.
 The active duration is partitioned between the `x` and `y` signals.
 When synchronized, `(S p a :|: S p b)` is similar to `(S p (Either a b))`, but the former allows independent updates and processing.
 Often, you'll get the Either type by mapping a function, then split it to the asynchronous sum.

 The _asynchronous_ property for products and sums of signals means that the elements may be offset in latency, such that they don't line up perfectly or transition neatly.
 This happens due to _independent processing_ of the left and right signals.
 It is natural that processing adds latency, and independent processing adds independent latency.

-It is possible to _logically synchronize_ these signals by applying a delay function (pure, no actual delay) to the low-latency signal values.
-You can even logically synchronize signals that are in different partitions.
-But you would need to know how much logical delay to add.
-RDP statically tracks how much delay has been introduced in each branch.
+It is possible to _logically synchronize_ the asynchronous signals by applying a pure delay function to match latencies.
+Logical synchronization is more efficient and scalable than shared state synchronization, but you need to know the latencies.
+RDP supports logical synchronization by tracking latency statically.
+(Ideally, latency would be part of the concrete signal's type signature, but Haskell does not support this.)

 Introducing Behaviors
 ---------------------